Vlahaka/Eve-Universe-Fan-Fiction/Episode 1.md

 Rian froze.
 His eyes widened slightly and the world seemed to fade around him for a second.
 “Of... of course, my Lord.”

 “Carry on,” the captain said, already turning toward the Oracle’s airlock.

+Rian stood motionless, his thoughts spiraling.
+*A station worker, having lunch with a captain*, it was unthinkable.
+His mind raced as he watched the man walk away.
+Was it curiosity?
+Worry?
+Excitement?
+Or perhaps an opportunity, a chance to move beyond maintenance work and into something greater, something that paid perhaps more ISK?

+He exhaled sharply, trying to steady himself, and turned toward Kade to help with the unpacking.

+Then, a sudden bang.

+A deep, muffled boom rolled through the hangar from somewhere distant, the kind that traveled through the floor before it reached the ears.
+Every worker froze.
+Tools hung suspended in mid-motion.
+The entire hangar, was vast, alive, thunderous just seconds before, suddenly fell completely silent,  some tools still buzzing.

+Rian’s head snapped upward, eyes scanning the higher decks.
+Across the platform, the captain had also stopped, one foot placed on the platform to the ship’s hull.

+For a heartbeat, nothing moved.

+Then came another boom, sharper, closer, less muffled.
+The sound tore through the air, echoing up the scaffold towers and rattling the clamps that held the Oracle in place.

+Before anyone could speak, an explosion erupted.
+The shockwave rippled through the hangar, knocking workers off balance and sending a rain of dust and sparks from the upper levels.
+The lights flickered, dimmed, then burst back into life, tinted blood-red.

+**Alarms erupted.**
+“Hostile incursion detected in orbit!
+Proceed to the evacuation pods!
+This is not a drill" The automated voice burst, repeating itself over the wail of klaxons.

+Rian stumbled backward, catching himself on a railing.
+“What the hell was that?!” he shouted, though his words were drowned by the roar of venting pressure somewhere in the distance.

+The massive tunnel at the far end of the hangar, that black void he’d always hated, was no longer dark.
+It pulsed with light and shadows flickered within it.
+The air grew heavy with the scent of burning metal and insulation.

+Another explosion, this time came from the lower levels.
+The entire hangar convulsed and brightened for a second.
+Metal screamed as the scaffolds around the Oracle tore loose and collapsed, raining sparks and debris.
+Workers fell from the higher platforms, their shouts swallowed by the roar of shattering steel.

+Bulkhead doors slammed shut one after another with deafening force, sealing compartments in sequence.
+The sound of grinding servos and screaming voices filled the air, the panic spreads faster than the fire.

+Rian staggered, forces his breath steady.
+He scanned the chaos.

+Kade lay a few meters away, motionless at first.
+The shipment crate overturned beside him, its contents scattered across the deck.
+The dampeners still trembled, rolling from the residual vibration of the blast.
+The explosion must have thrown both Kade and the delivery clear across the bay.

+Rian’s heart lurched.
+He sprinted toward him.
+“Kade!
+Kade!”

+Before he could reach him, Kade stirred, one arm twitching, struggling to push himself upright amid the drifting haze and falling embers.
+Relief washed through Rian, but only for a moment.
+The air was still shaking with distant detonations.

+“Come on, Kade!
+We need to reach the pods!”
+Rian shouted, crouching beside him.

+Kade struggled to stand, coughing through the smoke.
+He lifted a trembling hand and pointed toward the Oracle.

+Rian followed his gaze and then he froze.

+Up on the platform near the ship’s entrance, the captain was pinned beneath a twisted section of collapsed scaffolding.
+Sparks rained around him, his gold-trimmed uniform now streaked with soot and blood.

+“We... we...”
+Kade tried to speak, but another coughing fit cut him off.

+“Come on,” Rian said, forcing his voice over the roaring alarms.
+“We have to help him!”

+He pulled Kade up by the arm, steadying him as the deck trembled again under another distant impact.
+The sound of pressurized air and groaning metal filled the hangar as they began pushing through the chaos toward the fallen captain.

+The hangar shook violently, every tremor throwing sparks and debris from above.
+Rian and Kade fought their balance, stumbling over twisted metal as they pushed forward, but they reached the captain.

+“Pull him!”
+Rian shouted, straining to lift a section of steel that had pinned the man down.

+“We’ll take you to the pods, Cap!”
+Kade yelled, gripping the captain’s arm and pulling with all his strength.

+“No, there’s... no time!” the captain gasped between labored breaths.
+His uniform was torn, one leg crushed beneath the debris.
+“We’ll all be dead before we reach them...”

+He winced in pain, eyes darting toward the massive ship towering them.
+“Take me to the Oracle. cargo hold one... we can survive there.”

+“The ship has no power, Captain!
+We can’t even pressurize it!”
+Rian shouted back, forcing the man’s arm over his shoulder while Kade did the same on the other side.

+The captain’s voice dropped, harsh but certain.
+He locked eyes with Rian, his tone suddenly cold and absolute.
+“If you want to live...” another shower of sparks fell around them “do as I say.”